-The AAI Advisory Council is comprised of Native American artists and arts appreciators from the regions served by the AAI grant.
+The AAI Advisory Council is comprised of Indigenous artists and arts appreciators from the regions served by the AAI grant.
 Assistance with your grant request is available from AAI Advisory Council members or from the Region 2 Arts Council Staff at 218-751-5447 or 800-275-5447.

 Anishinaabe Arts Initiative Council Member Bios